RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/01 Felix and Herbert/01 Felix and Herbert.md

 Click the green flag.

-+ Does Felix say when he’s caught Herbert?
++ What does Felix say when he’s caught Herbert?
++ What do you notice about Felix catching Herbert?

 ## Save your project { .save }